Kieran Dixon: Hull Kingston Rovers

-After a serious injury ruled him out for the most of the 2014 season, Dixon joined Hull Kingston Rovers in 2015.
+After a serious injury ruled him out for most of the 2014 season, Dixon joined Hull Kingston Rovers in 2015.
 He appeared for Rovers in the 2015 Challenge Cup final, however his performance in the match was heavily criticised as the team suffered a record-breaking 50-0 defeat by Leeds.
 The following week, Dixon bounced back to score two tries in a man-of-the-match display as Hull Kingston Rovers beat Wakefield Trinity.
 And on 12th 09-15 went 2 better with yet another man of the match performance and 4 tries against Bradford Bulls in a match that made sure Rovers secured Super league status for the next season.

 Newcastle Thunder

 Dixon played one game on loan for the Newcastle Thunder in RFL League 1, scoring a try against the London Skolars in May 2016.

 Return to London

 Dixon re-signed for the London Broncos after Hull Kingston Rovers were relegated from the Super League, taking up the offer to return to his home club for the 2017 and 2018 seasons.

 Dixon was the top try scorer for the club in 2018, with 26 tries to his name.
 The club was promoted back to Super League after victory in the "Million Pound game" away in Toronto.

 In 2019 London were relegated from the Super League on points difference, with Dixon topping the goal and point scoring record for the Broncos for their 2019 season.

 Dixon again topped the goal and point scoring record for London, in their shortened season that was affected by the global pandemic.